Carnagion/dissertation/diss/diss.typ

 Big-$M$ formulations represent the landing or take-off time of an aircraft as a single continuous variable.
 However, such formulations typically need to apply a heuristic decomposition of the problem in order to meet computation time limits for instances of practical interest @avella-time-indexed.

-#cite(<beasley-scheduling-aircraft>, form: "prose") introduce a linear programming (LP)-based tree search approach for the problem of sequencing arrivals on a single runway, and later extend their formulation to handle multiple runways as well.
-They consider hard time window constraints and use an objective function that penalises landing before or after a given target time for each arrival.
-Unlike many previous approaches that assumed an indefinite latest time limit for landing, their approach employs more realistic latest landing times based on fuel considerations.
-This allows for simplifying the problem by exploiting the presence of increased disjoint intervals, caused by relatively narrow hard time windows.

 In contrast to big-$M$ formulations, time-indexed formulations discretise the overall time horizon in small time periods.
 The schedule of an aircraft is modelled by a set of binary decision variables, only one of which will be 1 -- identifying the aircraft's landing or take-off time -- in any feasible solution.
 In general, time-indexed formulations return much stronger bounds than big-$M$ formulations, but at the cost of increasing the number of variables and constants, and consequently computation times @avella-time-indexed.